Constraints¶

 - Booleans are not numbers: Python's

-Label(FD) first to fix integer values, thenLabelRealfor remaining real variables.LabelRealdoes not enforce integrality. - Large integers: integers beyond 2^53 lose precision when converted to IEEE doubles during interval propagation.
+label(FD) first to fix integer values, thenlabel_realfor remaining real variables.label_realdoes not enforce integrality. - Large integers: integers beyond 2^53 lose precision when converted to IEEE doubles during interval propagation.
 Ground integer-integer comparisons are done exactly.